AVCJ Private Equity Forum Japan 2024

 Asia spotlight: Relight the fire

 Asian private equity endured a difficult 2023, with substantial drop-offs in fundraising, investment, and exits.
 China, traditionally the region’s largest market, is unappetising or out-of-bounds for many investors amid concerns about geopolitics and weaker economic prospects.
-It’s not all bad news.
-India’s growth and scale are viewed as a counterpoint to China, while Japan and Australia appear to be benefiting from a pivot to developed markets.
-Our panellists discuss where to find the best risk-return.
+It’s not all bad newsSouth East Asia has emerged as a fast growing sub region to help with diversification and India’s growth and scale are viewed as a counterpoint to China.
+DPI is front of mind for investors, and GPs and LPs are having to be resourceful to generate distributions whether that is via secondaries, continuation vehicles or other liquidity solutions.
+Our panellists discuss where to find the best risk-return and how to access the market whether that is via a regional or country fund.

 • How do you make the case for Asia, given performance has trailed other regions?